Becksteinlab/AdKGromacsTutorial/docs/index.rst

 Workflow overview
 =================

-For this tutorial we'll use Gromacs_ (version 5.1.3) to set up the system, run the simulation, and perform analysis.
+For this tutorial we'll use Gromacs_ (versions 5, 2016, 2018 should
+work) to set up the system, run the simulation, and perform analysis.
 An initial structure is provided, which can be found in the :file:`tutorial/templates` directory, as well as the MDP files that are necessary for input to Gromacs.
 The overall workflow consists of the following steps:

 .. toctree::